One-year entrance scholarships

 Deadline extended!
 Do not wait to be admitted to McGill to apply for a scholarship.
 Apply by the following deadlines: applicants from a Quebec CEGEP - March 7; applicants from a school in the rest of Canada - February 7; exceptionally for applicants from a school outside of Canada - the deadline has been extended from January 21 to February 7.

-How to apply for Major Entrance Scholarships
+How to apply for major entrance scholarships

-- After your application for admission has been submitted, you will receive an email acknowledgement of your admission application.
-This email will provide you with your:
+- After you submit your application for admission to McGill, you will receive an email acknowledging your application.

 - McGill ID number